DigixGlobal/sigmate/README.md

 ### A tool to simplify running tests with multiple Ethereum Accounts

-This package is designed for use with [truffle](https://github.com/ConsenSys/truffle).
+This package is designed for use with [truffle](https://github.com/ConsenSys/truffle), and support ES6 projects.

 The problem: writing a test suite is great with TestRPC, but it gets trickier when trying to run the same suite against different chains, with potentially different accounts and balances.